matt328/triton/README.md

 1. Make sure `clang` and `clang++` are on your path.
 1. Download [Ninja](https://github.com/ninja-build/ninja/releases).
 Make sure `ninja` is on your path.
 1. Clone the repo
+1. `git submodule init`
+1. `git submodule update`
+1. `./vcpkg/bootstrap-vcpkg.exe`
+1. TODO: Add ozz-animation library as a submodule, and run the command to build and install it into the vendor directory.
+Should be able to not source control ozz-animation's binaries.
 1. `cmake --preset debug`
+1. The output of the configure command will tell you about an environment variable that needs set regarding the Vulkan validation layers.
+Set this environment variable.
 1. `cmake --build --preset debug`

 ## Testing